GeorgeGabs/My-Cloud-Security-Journey/phase-1/02-cloud-basics.md

 secrets/           # Secret files

 **Why?** Prevent accidental commits of credentials.
-GitHub will alert you, but prevention is better!
+GitHub will alert you, but prevention is better.

 ### Professional README